AxiSEMunity/AxiSEM3D/doc/Installation.md

 module load fftw/3.3.4
 ```

-If a package is missing, you may turn to the admin for help or install it from scratch.
-See instructions for [`FFTW`](http://www.fftw.org/fftw3_doc/Installation-on-Unix.html),
+If a package is missing, you may turn to the admin for help or install it from scratch following the instructions ([`FFTW`](http://www.fftw.org/fftw3_doc/Installation-on-Unix.html),